kozmoz26/SpaceInvadersGameClone/README.md

 # SpaceInvaders
 "Space invaders" game clone with python.
 Im working through creating a full space shooter/invader game!
-I will be teaching the pygame module and some basic game design principles as we walk through this.
+I will be learning the pygame module and some basic game design principles as we walk through this.

 # Milestones